NSW Climate Change Policy Framework

 - protecting ecosystems and natural resources

-- promoting clean and renewable energy
+Delivering reliable, clean and affordable energy